 - You may also want to discuss your career goals and any other university requirements.
 We also advise that you stay within the word limit.

-Requirements for studying your PhD in Canada will vary with different universities and courses.
+Requirements to study a PhD in Canada will vary with different universities and courses – starting from a masters.
 That being said, you’ll generally need the following:

 - Proof of language proficiency (depending on whether you’re studying in English or French).